GadgetRenu

 A single smartphone contains dozens of materials, including:

-• Rare earth elements (neodymium, dysprosium, terbium) used in speakers, vibration motors, and screens
+• Rare earth elements (such as neodymium, dysprosium, and terbium) used in speakers, vibration motors, and screens

 • Precious metals (gold, silver, platinum, palladium) used in circuit boards and connectors